Kralja Tomislava 7

 Besides sightseeing, you can swim, kayak, visit islands, explore Lapad, try local wine, enjoy cliffside bars, take a food tour, or play a locally themed escape room.

-What should you not miss in Dubrovnik?
+What should you avoid doing in Dubrovnik in summer?

 Final Thoughts on visiting Dubrovnik